42nd Field Artillery Regiment (Lanark and Renfrew Scottish), RCA

+The 42nd Field Artillery Regiment (Lanark and Renfrew Scottish), RCA is a Canadian Army Reserve artillery regiment based in Pembroke, Ontario.
+It is part of the 4th Canadian Division's 33 Canadian Brigade Group.

-The Lanark and Renfrew Scottish Regiment was an infantry regiment of the Non-Permanent Active Militia of the Canadian Militia and later the Canadian Army.
-First organized as the 42nd Brockville Battalion of Infantry in 1866, the regiment was later relocated to Pembroke, Ontario and Redesignated as the 42nd Lanark and Renfrew Battalion of Infantry and became a Scottish regiment in 1927.
+First organized as the 42nd Brockville Battalion of Infantry in 1866, the regiment was later relocated to Pembroke, Ontario, and redesignated as the 42nd Lanark and Renfrew Battalion of Infantry and became a Scottish regiment in 1927.
 The regiment was first converted to an air defence artillery regiment in 1946 but converted back to an infantry regiment in 1959.
-In 1992, the regiment was again converted to artillery as the 1st Air Defence Regiment (Lanark and Renfrew Scottish), RCA (currently the 42nd Field Artillery Regiment (Lanark and Renfrew Scottish), RCA).
+In 1992, the regiment was again converted to artillery as the 1st Air Defence Regiment (Lanark and Renfrew Scottish), RCA.
+It was renamed to its current title in 2011.